 Villain checks.
 Hero bets $38.50.
 Villain calls and mucks Q♦ T♦.

-Once Villain checks for a second time on the turn, and then flats our delayed c-bet, we can heavily discount two-pair+ from his range.
-Given how connected the board is, we’d expect those hands to be played as leads or check-raises on the turn.
+Once Villain checks on the turn and then just calls Fee’s delayed c-bet, two pair+ hands can be heavily discounted from his range.
+Given how connected the board is, you can expect Villain to play those hands as leads or check-raises on the turn.

-When the river bricks, we are confident we have the best hand and so we size up to exploit Villain’s tendency to over-call.
-The fact that the opponent calls almost a 2x pot bet on the river with second-pair, despite blocking our most likely bluffs, is proof of just how punishable calling stations are.
+A♥ A♠ is almost certainly the best hand on the river, so Fee sizes up to exploit Villain’s tendency to over-call.
+The fact that the opponent calls an almost 2x pot overbet on the river with second-pair, despite blocking Fee’s most likely bluffs (AQ, KQ), is emblematic of just how punishable calling stations are.

 - Tone down your bluffing frequency